 Create a [persistent] live drive from the Knoppix iso file

 Burn a DVD or clone a USB drive from the Knoppix iso file.

 - Use the 'burn an iso file' method.
 Several DVD burning tools will offer this method.
 (Do not create a data-DVD.)

-Treat the iso file with isohybrid to make a hybrid iso file.
-After that is can be cloned to a live-only USB boot drive with a cloning tool for example 'Disks' alias 'gnome-disks' or 'mkusb' in linux and 'Win32 Disk Imager' in Windows.
+Knoppix 8.2 comes as a hybrid iso file.
+It can be cloned to a USB boot drive with a cloning tool for example 'Disks' alias 'gnome-disks' or 'mkusb' in linux and 'Win32 Disk Imager' in Windows.

 After cloning Knoppix uses the remaining space of the USB pendrive for a partition 'KNOPPIX-DATA' with the reiserfs file system.
 It manages to create a persistent live system automatically (after cloning)!
 This is a new feature in Knoppix version 8.2.